Abraham21/personal-blog/content/posts/2020-08-31-guide-to-securing-your-online-accounts.md

 Now, you might be wondering what constitutes a good password.
 The two most important rules to follow are to ***never reuse passwords*** and to always ***use unique, strong passwords***.

 The best passwords are long, using a mix of characters, hard to guess, and hard to crack.
+Aim to create passwords that are ***alphanumeric*** and at least ***16 characters long***.
 Some people create their own systems for generating passwords, using the combination of a secret phrase and the website name.
 The problem with such password algorithms is that they are either too simple to provide the protection you really need or too complex to the point they become a pain to use.

 The solution is to ***use a password manager*** that will randomly generate secure passwords and safely store them.
 Using a password manager allows you to only remember one password.
 The password manager will encrypt a database of your account passwords, secured by your master password.